-vi.
+v.
 Budget and Expenditure of Awarded Grant Funds.
 Describe your organization's procedures, and controls for ensuring that awarded grant funds will be expended in a timely and efficient manner.

 Budget Table and Description.
 Include a detailed budget narrative which clearly explains how funds will be used.
-The budget table and description should not exceed 4 pages.
-Please note, the budget table and description is different than the SF-424A form.
+The budget narrative is a detailed description of the budget found in the SF-424A and should include a discussion of the applicant's approach to ensuring proper management of grant funds, and itemized budget table(s).
+Please note, the Budget Table and Description is different than the SF424A form.
 Both are required to be completed as part of this NOFO.
 The successful applicant's budget description should identify (1) specific tasks for which EPA funding will be used, (2) the costs associated with each task, and (3) what outputs will be produced as a result of each task.
-Refer to Section I.J: Measuring and Reporting Environmental Results: Outputs and Outcomes for a definition of outputs and outcomes.
-EPA has provided an optional resource for the budget table and description on EPA's Solid Waste Infrastructure for Recycling Grants for Communities webpage.
+Refer to Section I.H: Measuring and Reporting Environmental Results: Outputs and Outcomes for a definition of outputs and outcomes.
+EPA has provided an optional spreadsheet resource for the Budget Table and Description on EPA's Solid Waste Infrastructure for Recycling Grants for Tribes and Intertribal Consortia webpage.